 “To be honest, [Wednesday] wasn't the best of friends to Enid,” Myers says.
 “Wednesday basically just uses people for her own interests, and I think [Wednesday] really needed that [callout] … You need people in your life to kind of keep you in check.”
 And to help you open up, which is what Wednesday does — albeit as slowly as a crypt door — by the end of the series.
 In episode 7, after the friends and roomies make up, Wednesday tells Enid she no longer has to divide their room with duct tape to mark off their separate sides.
 Is it Wednesday mellowing out, Enid muses?
 No, “more like evolving,” Wednesday replies.

 “Enid just wants to show Wednesday that she can feel emotions and still be a cool, strong person,” Myers says.
 Which is a lesson everyone can learn from.

-Wednesday is now streaming on Netflix.
+Wednesday premieres Wednesday on Netflix.